elliotherriman/calico/documentation/getting started.md

 Change "Kind of project" to "HTML", and upload your newly zipped up project.
 Under "Embed options", change "Embed in page" to "Click to launch in fullscreen".
 That's not mandatory, but it looks and plays much better, I promise.
 You can probably select "Mobile friendly", too.

 Then add a description, as many tags as you can think of (particularly "calico"!
 I want to find your games!), and save your project as a draft.
 Or as restricted, with a password, if you want to have friends test it.
 If you don't, though, at least make sure *you* play through your whole story on itch at least once before you make it public.
 You can always update your game later, it's not hard, but I've always found a couple of problems by taking the time to check.

-## Final thoughts

-I can feel myself getting less eloquent as I type, so I'm going to stop here.
-I'm going to come back and add more information on creating custom tags, shortcuts, text animations, patches, all of that noise.
-But hopefully this is enough to get you all started.

-I'm [here](https://twitter.com/elliotherriman) on Twitter if you run into any problems at all, or have any questions, or just want to show me what you made.